CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 This section explains how to implement end-to-end encryption in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/), building on the concepts covered earlier.

 To ensure secure over-the-air (OTA) updates in Capacitor, use encryption protocols designed for high security.
-Capgo's platform simplifies managing encryption keys while adhering to leading security standards.
+CodePushGo's platform simplifies managing encryption keys while adhering to leading security standards.

 ### Encrypting Update Packages

-Start by preparing your update package using Capgo's CLI tool.
+Start by preparing your update package using CodePushGo's CLI tool.
 This tool automates the encryption process, making it easier to secure your updates.
-Install the Capgo plugin with the following command:
+Install the CodePushGo plugin with the following command:

 ```
 npx @capgo/cli init